CPSECapstone/Isoko/README.md

 <a name="vision"></a>
 ## Vision Statements
 ### For Business Owners
-For business owners who are minorities the Minority Markets (Application)  is a web application that displays various minority owned businesses unlike Yelp/Google, our product strives to increase traction for minority owned businesses specifically .
+For business owners who are minorities Isoko is a web application that displays various minority owned businesses unlike Yelp/Google, our product strives to increase traction for minority owned businesses specifically .

 ### For Consumers
-For minority and socially conscious consumers who are looking to support minority owned businesses the Minority Markets is a web application that displays various minority owned businesses unlike Yelp/Google, our product is not oversaturated and serves a specific need to find a variety of minority group owned businesses.
+For minority and socially conscious consumers who are looking to support minority owned businesses Isoko is a web application that displays various minority owned businesses unlike Yelp/Google, our product is not oversaturated and serves a specific need to find a variety of minority group owned businesses.

 <a name="meet"></a>
 ## Meet the Team